supercollider/supercollider.github.io/development/bugs.md

 **(new bug) → (triage) → (fix → pull request → merge) → (verify and close)**

++ All issues labeled "bug" can be found with this query: [is:issue is:open label:bug](https://github.com/supercollider/supercollider/issues?q=is%3Aissue+is%3Aopen+label%3Abug)
++ Untriaged bugs can be found with this query: [is:issue is:open label:bug  -label:triaged](https://github.com/supercollider/supercollider/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Abug+-label%3Atriaged)
++ Triaged bugs can be found with this query: [is:issue is:open label:bug label:triaged](https://github.com/supercollider/supercollider/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Abug+label%3Atriaged)

 ## Submitting a bug

 New bugs can be created on the [SuperCollider issues page](https://github.com/supercollider/supercollider/issues).
 Here's what to do: